tybottorff/bottorffdocs/notes/literature_notes.md

 # Elucidating the heterogeneity of immunotherapy response and immune-related toxicities by longitudinal ctDNA and immune cell compartemtn tracking in lung cancer
  - TCR beta seq
  - data from 79 patients in 2 cohorts
- - paired analyses of peripheral TCRseq at baseline and on-treatment time points showed no significant changes in TCR clonotype abundances by clinical benefit **but did see on-treatment changes (more expanding and regressing clones) in circulating TCR clonotypes in patients with irAEs, perhaps surprising given correlation between irAE development and clinical benefit**
+ - paired analyses of peripheral TCRseq at baseline and on-treatment time points showed no significant changes in TCR clonotype abundances by clinical benefit **but did see on-treatment changes (more expanding and regressing clones) in circulating TCR clonotypes in patients with irAEs (~5 months before diagnosis), perhaps surprising given correlation between irAE development and clinical benefit**
 # Emerging concepts in T cell receptor specificity: rationalizing and (maybe) predicting outcomes
 ## Rules are made to be broken and roles are not easily defined
  - example: A6 TCR recognizes HTLV-1 Tax<sub>11-19</sub> peptide presented by MHCI HLA-A*0201, surprisingly strongest interaction in interface is between CDR3α and HLA-A2 (so peptide not involved surprisingly yet TCR is specific not degenerate)